wiseflat/ovhcloud-infrastructure/README.md

 In this demo, we will install nginx everywhere:

-- Frontends will act as reverse proxy, the will forward requests to backend instances.
+- Frontends will act as reverse proxy, they will forward requests to backend instances.
 - Backends will answer their hostnames to check if load balancing is working.

 </p>